Many preposition choices are dictated by a word next to them

 One important group in this category involves what I call “action” nouns: derived from verbs and similar to them in meaning (see 14.
 Noun Countability Clues 1).
 In particular, action nouns derived from prepositional verbs often have that verb’s preposition.
 Examples are (an) agreement with, (an) application for, attention to, (a) belief in, (a) benefit from, a complaint about, compliance with, (a) contribution to, correspondence to, dependence on, disposal of, a focus on, indulgence in, an objection to, (a) payment for, (a) reaction to, reliance on, a response to, a search for, a struggle with.

-Combinations not linked to prepositional verbs include a solution to, confidence in, a difference between, a discussion about, enthusiasm for, feedback on, an effect on, an increase in, instructions for, interest in, a limit on, an obstacle to, a reason for and a problem with.
-The underlined nouns are also commonly partnered by an alternative preposition (see 31.
-Prepositions after Action Nouns 1 and 134.
-Words with a Variable Preposition).
-Noun-preposition combinations are further illustrated in the posts 78.
-Infinitive versus Preposition after Nouns, 136, Types of Description by Nouns and 160.
+Combinations not linked to prepositional verbs include confidence in, enthusiasm for, feedback on, an effect on, instructions for, interest in, a limit on, an obstacle to and a reason for.
+Nouns that can be followed by more than one preposition are considered elsewhere not just in 134.
+Words with a Variable Preposition but also 31.
+Prepositions after Action Nouns 1, 49.
+Prepositions after Action Nouns 2, 78.
+Infinitive versus Preposition after Nouns, 136.
+Types of Description by Nouns and 160.
 Uses of “of”.

 One whole group of collocations in this category corresponds to common adverbs.
 For example, with accuracy means “accurately” and in depth means “deeply”.
 A full examination of this area is in the post 85.
 Preposition Phrases & Corresponding Adverbs.
 Outside of this group, the following are of interest.
 For more, see 164.
 Fixed Preposition Phrases.